Street life & work in 1877

 Cab drivers

 This cabman is driving a two-wheel Hansom cab – the 19th-century equivalent of a taxi.
-In 1877 there were around 4,000 of these Hansom cabs in London, 4,000 four-wheel Clarence cabs, and over 10,000 drivers.
-In 1874 the Cab-drivers' Society was formed, and it became part of the Trades Union Congress the following year.
-“Despite the traditional hoarse voice, rough appearance, and quarrelsome tone,” says Smith’s text, “cab-drivers are as a rule reliable and honest men”.
+In 1877 there were around 4,000 in London, plus 4,000 four-wheel Clarence cabs and over 10,000 drivers.
+In 1874 the Cab-drivers' Society was formed, joining the Trades Union Congress the following year.
+“Despite the traditional hoarse voice, rough appearance, and quarrelsome tone,” says Adolphe Smith, “cab-drivers are as a rule reliable and honest men”.

 Getting a photo at Clapham Common